Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

 \oldtocsubsection=\tocsubsection

 \oldtocsubsubsection=\tocsubsubsectio

 [2]{ \oldtocsection{#1}{#2}} [2]{ \oldtocsubsection{#1}{#2}} [2]{ \oldtocsubsubsection{#1}{#2}}

-\mysection{Introduction} The heat equation is among the most classical partial differential equations.
-Historically, $L_p$-theory for this equation in $\bR^d$ and $C^2$-domains was developed alongside Schauder theory and $L_2$-theory.
-Extensions include various directions, such as variable coefficients \cite{DongKim}, semigroups \cite{Pseudodiff, semigroup}, and non-smooth domains.
+\mysection{Introduction} The heat equation is one of the most classical partial differential equations.
+Historically, $L_p$-theory for this equation in $\bR^d$ and $C^2$-domains was developed in parallel with Schauder- and $L_2$-theories.
+Extensions have been extensively developed in various directions, including variable coefficients \cite{Krylov2007}, semigroups \cite{Pseudodiff, semigroup}, and non-smooth domains.

-In this paper, we develop a general $L_p$-theory of the heat equation on \textit{non-smooth} domains $\Omega$, with the zero-Dirichlet boundary condition:
+In this paper, we develop a general $L_p$-theory for the heat equation in \textit{non-smooth} domains $\Omega$, under the zero-Dirichlet boundary condition: